Juraj Filas: Career

 His compositions have been performed by well known soloists including Joseph Alessi, principal trombone in the New York Philharmonic, Otto Sauter, international piccolo trumpet soloist, and ensembles and orchestras in Europe and in the U.S. – including the Beethovenfest in Bonn, Germany, at the Prague Spring Festival, by the ORF, Vienna, in the Tonhalle of Zurich, as well as in London, Glasgow, St. Gallen, Geneva, Fulda, Paris, Hong Kong, Taipei, Tokyo, Mexico City, and at Carnegie Hall, New York, and by the choir and orchestra of sacred music at Sacred Space, New York.
 Several of his works were broadcast by Czech and Slovak radio and television, and are recorded on CD.
 Rob Cameron on Radio Praha called him "one of the Czech Republic's most important contemporary classical composers".

 Filas used a distinctly lyrical and emotional musical language with which he strove to maintain the distinct European musical traditions of some of the masters such as Verdi, Beethoven and Mahler.

 Personal life and death

 Filas lived in Prague and was an assistant professor at the Academy of Performing Arts in Prague where he taught composition.
-He died from COVID-19 on 31 December 2021, at the age of 66.
+He died from COVID-19 on 31 December 2021 in Prague, at the age of 66 during the COVID-19 pandemic in the Czech Republic.